 Sometimes there are burn bans, and some camping areas just don’t have fire pits.
 Portable propane fire pits come in really handy in these situations.
 They’re small, portable, and they put out a lot of smokeless heat.
-This Outland Living Firebowl is 23 pounds and uses gas.
-You can set it up in minutes, and it works in all weather.
+We like to use ours to make s’mores, but they also provide a heat source for your campsite.

 Pro Tip: It might seem odd to pack a fire pit with you, but we believe it’s worth it.
 These are 5 Reasons Portable Propane Fire Pits Are Better Than Wood Campfires.

 It’s always good to have a spare tire on hand, especially if you plan on going off road.
 You don’t want to find yourself stuck halfway between your home and your campsite and unable to tow your pop-up because you got a flat.
 Just be cautious of the extra weight having a spare tire packed adds to your trailer so you can safely tow it.

 These Pop-up Camper Accessories Will Enhance Your Next Camping Trip

 Are any of these items necessities?
 Maybe not.
 But they will definitely help improve your camping experience.
 Once you get used to using these items, you won’t be able to imagine leaving them behind.

 Which has just made it onto your packing list?
 Drop a comment below!

 Become A Mortons On The Move Insider